Invasion of Hanover (1803): Background

 George III was both King of Britain and Elector of Hanover.

 Since the 1714 Hanoverian Succession, Hanover and Britain had effectively functioned as a dual monarchy.
-Hanoverian troops fought alongside British forces in several eighteenth century conflicts including the War of the Spanish Succession, War of the Austrian Succession, American War of Independence and French Revolutionary Wars.
-Hanover gave Britain a strong connection in Continental Europe, but in contrast to the islands Britain and Ireland defended by the Royal Navy, it was vulnerable to invasion.
-Recognising this potential weakness, French forces made concerted attempts to defeat Hanover during the Seven Years' War, overrunning the Electorate in 1757 before being driven out by Ferdinand of Brunswick and repulsed at the Battles of Krefeld and Minden.
+Hanoverian troops fought alongside British forces in several 18th-century conflicts including the War of the Spanish Succession, War of the Austrian Succession, American War of Independence and French Revolutionary Wars.
+Hanover gave Britain a strong connection in Continental Europe, but in contrast to the islands Britain and Ireland, defended by the Royal Navy, it was vulnerable to invasion.
+Recognising that potential weakness, French forces made concerted attempts to defeat Hanover during the Seven Years' War, overrunning the Electorate in 1757 before being driven out by Ferdinand of Brunswick and repulsed at the Battles of Krefeld and Minden.

-In 1801 Prussia had marched into Hanover at the time of the League of Armed Neutrality, justifying their operation not as an act of hostility but an attempt to maintain the neutrality of Germany against the warring powers.
+In 1801, Prussia had marched into Hanover during the League of Armed Neutrality and justified its operation not as an act of hostility but as an attempt to maintain the neutrality of Germany against the warring powers.

 Invasion

-On 18 May 1803 war was declared between Britain and France.
+On 18 May 1803, war was declared between Britain and France.
 The renewal of the conflict led to Napoleon gathering a large army on the Channel coast of France, poised to attempt an invasion of Britain.
-Before an attempt on Britain, Napoleon switched his target to the more vulnerable Hanover and 13,000 troops of the French Army under General Mortier moved against Hanover.
+Before an attempt on Britain, Napoleon switched his target to the more vulnerable Hanover, and 13,000 troops of the French Army under General Mortier moved against Hanover.